Bacillus thuringiensis (Bt) is a naturally occurring, soil-borne bacteria that has been used since the 1950s for natural insect control.

 The toxin kills several orders of insects, such as Lepidoptera (butterflies, moths, and skippers), Diptera (flies), and Coleoptera (beetles).
 However, there are a number of Bt strains that can be used to kill specific insects.
 Let’s look at these in more detail:

 Bt kurstaki (Bt-k) – Bacillus thuringiensis var kurstaki

 Bt-k biodegrades quickly in sunlight and may require reapplication under heavy insect pressure.
 To maximize effectiveness apply in the late afternoon.
 Several vendors offer Bacillus thuringiensis kurstaki that is approved or use in organic production.

 Bt israelensis (Bt-i) – Bacillus thuringiensis var israelensis

 Once ingested, Bt-i kills 95-100% of mosquito larvae within 24 hours.
-Highly effective because it kills these pests before they become biting adults.
-Will not harm people, pets, wildlife or fish.
-Mosquito Dunks are a commercial form of Bt-i.
+It is highly effective because it kills these pests before they become biting adults.
+Fortunately, it doesn’t harm people, pets, wildlife, or fish.
+Mosquito Dunks is a commercial form of Bt-i.

 Bt san diego (Bt-sd) – Bacillus thuringiensis var san diego and Bt tenebrionis (Bt-t) – Bacillus thuringiensis var tenebrionis

 The Colorado potato beetle has developed unprecedented resistance to multiple applications of chemical insecticides.
 Bt-sd and Bt-t are toxic to a limited range of leaf-eating beetle species and are now considered to be the most effective control for this destructive insect pest.